peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.Builder.md

     public Builder(
         PeterO.Mail.ContentDisposition mt);

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the data from the given content disposition.
+Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the data from the specified content disposition.

 <b>Parameters:</b>